 Because this island is less known than some of the others, you might have trouble finding where to stay in Paros.
-We’ve created this neighborhood guide to help you find the best places to stay to suit your travel budget and style, so you can make the most of your trip.
+That’s why I’ve created this neighbourhood guide to help you find the best places to stay to suit your travel budget and style.

 Where to Stay in Paros

-Looking for a specific place to stay?
-These are our highest recommendations for where to stay in Paros.
+Backpacking in Greece and looking for a specific place to stay in Paros?
+Then this is for you!
+Here are my best recommendations for where to stay in Paros.

 Best Hostel in Paros: Siroco’s Rooms and Studios

-Cozy and welcoming, this hostel in Paros is ideal if you want to save a little money on the island.
-It has its own pool and courtyard where you can sit and get to know your fellow travelers.
-It’s also within walking distance of the center of town, and has different sized rooms to suit any travel group.
+Cosy and welcoming, this hostel in Paros is ideal if you want to save a little money on the island.
+It has its own swimming pool and courtyard where you can sit and get to know your fellow travellers.
+Located in a quieter area, it’s also within walking distance of the centre of town and has different-sized rooms to suit any travel group.

 Best Hotel in Parikia: Aegean Village

-Close to the beach and to the center of the village, this hotel in Paros is a real find.
-With charming views and a reasonable price, you can enjoy all the comforts of home.
-Enjoy unique Greek charm just to minutes away from the Aegean Village.
+Close to the beach and to the centre of the Old Town Parikia, this is one of the best hotels in Paros.
+With charming views of a lemon orchard and offering rooms at a reasonable price, this hotel is a quaint place to stay.
+Enjoy unique Greek charm in the Aegean Village.

 Naoussa has a little of everything.
 It’s the best choice in Paros for nightlife, it’s also beautifully scenic and includes some of the best beach resorts and beaches on the island.
 If you want busy and active nights and days, Naoussa will oblige.